 Some common actions scored are:

 - Email Open = 3 points.
-An email open is a unique open of all the mailings associated with a listed email.
+An email open is recorded when a recipient opens an email.
+In this case it is unique opening of the email associated with the campaign.

 - Email Click/View = 10 points.
-An email click or view is when a user clicks on a link in an email sent from Zift123.
+An Email Click or View is recorded when a user clicks on a link in an email sent from Zift123.

 - Landing Page Click = 15 points.
-A landing page click is when a recipient clicks on a link appearing on an embedded plugin or uploaded microsite.
-These clicks "count," even if the same IP address, and not unique clicks, clicks more than once on a link.
+A Landing Page Click is recorded when a recipient clicks on a link appearing on an embedded plugin or uploaded microsite.
+These clicks "count," even if not the same IP address, and not unique clicks.
+Points are counted when users click the link multiple times.

 - Call to Action Conversion = 50 points.
-This column records the number of clicks on links in website plugins that result in recipients clicking on the Call to Action (CTA) in an email or responding by clicking links in website plugins.
+The Call to Action Conversion records the number of clicks on links in website plugins that result in recipients clicking on the Call to Action (CTA) in an email or responding by clicking links in website plugins.
 Ideally, items identified for conversion tracking are high value and signify a lead is hotter than a standard link.
 Conversions are intended to take the place of form submissions and give a comparable lead score value.

 - Distributed Lead = 50 points.
-This column records the number of points when a lead is distributed from the supplier to a partner.
-The 50 point score is assigned to the lead when the lead is accepted by the partner.
+A Distributed Lead is a lead distributed from the supplier to a partner.
+These leads come to the supplier via marketing efforts outside of Zift123 and are likely input into a PRM and sent to Zift via an integration.
+The 50-point score is assigned to the lead when the lead is accepted by the partner.

 - Form Submission = 60 points.
-This is when someone has received an email, clicked the email, and completed the form associated with the email click.
-The forms are typically information forms requesting name, address, and email.
+A Form Submission is recorded when someone has received an email, clicked the email, and completed the form associated with the email click.
+The forms are typically information gathering forms requesting name, address, and email.

 |Continue Getting Started Managing Marketing Leads|